-You can contact a bank or another financial institution to consolidate all your debts into one loan.
-This creditor pays all your debts, and in return, you make one monthly payment to one creditor.
-Take the time to “shop” for your loan as interest rates may vary considerably.
-Avoid all purchases on credit.
-This could compromise your already fragile situation.
+You can contact a bank or other financial institution to consolidate your debts into one loan.
+This creditor will pay off all of your debts, and in return, you will make a monthly payment to that single creditor.
+Take the time to “shop around” for your loan, as interest rates can vary widely.
+Avoid new purchases on credit; this could compromise your fragile situation.

 In Quebec, voluntary deposit is a procedure administered by officials of the Ministry of Justice.
 Once the procedure has started, you will deposit the garnishable portion of your salary each week at the courthouse in your locality and an official will distribute it every three months to the creditors concerned.
 You do not have the option of modulating the payment according to your ability to pay, as in a consumer proposal.
 It is a rigid system which greatly limits its usefulness.
 As long as you respect the commitment (ie deposit the garnishable part of your salary), the creditors will not have the right to seize you otherwise.
 Your debts continue to bear interest at the rate of 5% and your creditors must be repaid in full.